ivarlund/LFUI-icons/README.md

 # LFUI-icons

-## Installation
+## Getting started

-**Install using yarn**
+To install lfui-components in your project, you will need to run the following command using yarn:

 ```jsx
 yarn add https://github.com/lf-digitala-kanaler/LFUI-icons.git#v1.0.0
 ```

-**Install using npm**
+If you prefer Npm, use the following command instead:

 ```jsx
 npm install https://github.com/lf-digitala-kanaler/LFUI-icons.git#v1.0.0
 ```

-**Manually copy files**

-Copy everything inside dist/sprite and place it in your project.

 ## Usage

 LFUI icons ships with svg sprites to be self-hosted in your project(we can't store them in a cdn because of CORS Policy issues) which means you need to copy all sprites to your project from the package.
 You can of course do this manually but it might be easier to add a script that can do this for you.
-In this example I'm using `copyfiles` to help with this.
+In this example I'm using `copyfiles` to do that.

 ```jsx
 yarn add copyfiles --dev